Mert Emre Ekşioğlu: Professional career

 On October 1, 2023, he made his Turkish Super League debut with the team against Çağdaş Bodrumspor and started his basketball history.
 Same day, he also played against Pizza Lazza Harem with Fenerbahçe Koleji Novotel.

-On 3 December 2024, he made his EuroLeague debut against Baskonia in a 88-76 away lost.
+On 3 December 2024, he made his EuroLeague debut against Baskonia in a 88–76 away lost.
 He also played against Monaco Basket and Barcelona in 2024–25 EuroLeague season.

+On August 7, 2026, he signed with Körfez Basket of the Basketbol Süper Ligi (BSL).

 Personal life

 He is a student of civil engineering at Maltepe University.